G2A Verified

 Stolen credit card purchases - the historical controversy.
 Bad actors use stolen credit cards to buy keys from publishers, then resell on G2A.
 When the cardholder issues a chargeback, the publisher loses both the key and the payment.
 The buyer on G2A may have their key revoked weeks later.
 This is what generated the developer backlash in 2016-2020.

-G2A has implemented AI-based anti-fraud screening and requires sellers to be registered businesses (individuals cannot list).
+G2A has implemented AI-based anti-fraud screening and requires sellers to be registered businesses (individuals can't list).
 These measures have reduced but not eliminated fraudulent key sourcing.
 The 2020 Factorio audit proved that illegally obtained keys were still reaching buyers.

 What Happens If a G2A Key Doesn't Work?